Mature Masculine

 Coiled inside the Wimp's collapse is a Bully waiting to explode.

 The Wimp collapses because he fears his own aggression.
 His passivity is compensation.
-Underneath the "I can't" is a man terrified of what he might do if he let himself be strong.
+Underneath "I can't" is a man terrified of what he might do if he let himself be strong.

 Watch the Wimp when he's pushed too far.
 The Bully explodes—vicious, disproportionate, shocking in its intensity.
 Years of suppressed aggression pour out at once.